oracle-livelabs/database/truecache/data-load/data-load.md

 ![dataload step1](https://oracle-livelabs.github.io/database/truecache/data-load/images/dataloadstep1.png " ")

-5. Log on to SALES service as the transactions user using the password specified in step1 and run the step2 and step3.
+5. Log on to SALES1 service as the transactions user using the password specified in step1 and run the step2 and step3.
     ```
     <copy>
-    sqlplus transactions/******@PRODPDB:1521/SALES
+    sqlplus transactions/******@ORCLPDB1:1521/SALES1
     </copy>
     ```